 Price - Voicegain is 60%-75% less expensive compared to other Speech-to-Text/ASR software providers while offering almost comparable accuracy.
 This makes it affordable to transcribe and analyze speech in large volumes.

-Support for Edge Deployment - The cloud players offer limited support to deploy their speech-to-text software in client data-centers or on private clouds of other providers.
+Support for On-Premise/Edge Deployment - The cloud Speech-to-Text service providers offer limited support to deploy their speech-to-text software in client data-centers or on the private clouds of other providers.
 On the other hand, Voicegain can be installed on any Kubernetes cluster - whether managed by a large cloud provider or by the client.